gnosisguild/zodiac-module-siphon/README.md

 ### About the Siphon Module

-This module is exposes a public interface which allows anyone to trigger an Avatar to withdraw from a designated luiquidity position in order to pay down some of its debt in a designated debt position, thereby improving the health of the position.
+This module exposes a public interface which allows anyone to trigger an Avatar to withdraw from a designated liquidity position in order to pay down some of its debt in a designated debt position, thereby improving the health of the position.

 The owner of the module can set target and trigger collateral ratios for the debt position.
 If the collateral ratio of the debt position falls below the trigger ratio, anyone can call `siphon()` to trigger the withdrawal of enough capital from the liquidity position to return the debt position to the target ratio.